benjisidi/saltmarsh/Session 6 - TBC.md

 - We arrive at Acheron's house and take a long rest
 ## Seeing Elander
 - We want to work on the suspicion [[Elander Fireborn]] already has for the council, by hinting that we know [[Gellin Primewater]] is involved with the [[Sea Princes]].
 We can't reveal that overtly as it would out [[Agevea]] as an ex-seaprince
 - We convince Elander that the Sea Princes were waiting for someone important.
 He seems very interested in the weapons and says if we let him have them we'll earn his trust.
+He seemed to recognise something in them
+- He pays us 400gp total for the mission, and is going to burn the ship
+- We're summoned to the council chambers the following morning
+## Gellin's Party
+-
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading